 Jerry later remarried and they are both actively involved in Philip’s life.
 “We love DSC.
 I praise DSC very highly for a number of reasons.
 They have done so much for my son.
 They have helped him do things that I would not have been able to do for him myself.
 When they live at home, you do everything for them.
 At DSC, they teach him to be independent.
 He has learned to make his bed, and do things for himself.
 Because of DSC, he has advanced to a new level.
 My son is doing work that we thought he might never be able to do and he has such a positive, upbeat manner.”

 As a parent who has been a part of DSC’s community for many years, “People will ask me questions when they see me around town.
 My response is always, ‘You need to get a hold of DSC, right away.
 It happened just the other day, someone contacted me, and I told them, ‘Call DSC, and they will be able to help you.’
 I can’t think of what will be more important for families like ours, as we look ahead to the future.
 The services that DSC offers must continue to be available for individuals and families for the next 50 years.”

-Thank you, Joyce for your commitment to DSC and being a part of our journey to 50 Years of Celebrating Independence!
+Thank you, Jerry, for your commitment to DSC and for being a part of our journey to 50 Years of Celebrating Independence!